What is your specialty?

 Where are you located?

 950 Westbank Dr. Suite 104

-I am available to travel to your office or personal setting to offer TRE® services individually or as a group.
+I am also available to travel to your office or personal setting to offer release & consulting services.

 Do you take insurance?

-I offer a list of questions to ask your healthcare provider & provide a receipt so you may go forward with being reimbursed.
-See next FAQ below.
+See the list of questions below to ask your healthcare provider so you may go forward with being reimbursed.

 What do I ask my insurance company about reimbursement?